RubenSilveira/WinAwake/README.md

 # WinAwake

 Prevents your Windows computer from going to sleep or hibernate, your screen from going blank, your screensaver from starting and even other applications from detecting user inactivity.

-It it a very simple utility looking like a play symbol that sits on your system
+It is a very simple utility looking like a play symbol that sits on your system tray: red when active, grey when idle.

-tray: red when active, grey when idle.
+It installs and runs under the user's context, so no administrative rights are necessary.

 ## Requirements

 - Targeting .NET Framework 4.6 (through 4.8.1), with compatibility and ease of install in mind:
 	- Runtime support installed by default on Windows 10+;
 	- Runtime support installable on Vista, 7, 8 and 8.1.